segmentio/golines/README.md

 7. Run the base formatter (e.g., `gofmt`) over the results, write these to either stdout or the source file

-See [our blog post](https://yolken.net/blog/cleaner-go-code-golines) for more technical details.
+See [this blog post](https://yolken.net/blog/cleaner-go-code-golines) for more technical details.

 ## Limitations